MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 # Build a library browser with contextual filters

-This tutorial is a continuation of the ["Link private publication records with MAKES entities"](tutorial-entity-linking.md) tutorial.

-This tutorial illustrates how to

-- Design a MAKES schema tailored for enabling contextual filters for library publication entities
-- Build and deploy a custom index for those entities
-- Build a library browser w/contextual filters application (as shown below) using MAKES APIs

 ![Library browser application](media/privateLibraryExampleApp-homepage.png)

+This tutorial illustrates how to build a library browser application using the linked publication records from ["link private publication records with MAKES entities"](tutorial-entity-linking.md) tutorial.
+You will learn how to:

+- Design a MAKES schema tailored for serving publication entities using contextual filters.
+- Build and deploy a MAKES instance with custom index.
+- Create a frontend client for navigating publication entities with contextual filters using MAKES APIs.

 ## Prerequisites